Charlie Blackmon Preview, Player Props: Rockies vs. Giants

-Charlie Blackmon -- with a slugging percentage of .306 in his past 10 games (including no homers) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Kyle Harrison on the mound, on September 8 at 10:15 PM ET.
+Charlie Blackmon -- with a slugging percentage of .278 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Logan Webb on the hill, on September 9 at 9:05 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Diamondbacks.

 Charlie Blackmon Game Info & Props vs. the Giants